mattguev/hoop-dreams/README.md

 You enter your first matchup with a core group that collectively outperforms the league in 5-7 categories, and a rotating cast of 2-3 players ("streamers") whose niche contributions can keep the team competitive during off nights.
 Managers are allowed a limited number of adds/drops ("streams") each week, so you can substitute these streamers for any available player without modifying your long-term strategy.
 All else equal, finding an advantage will come down to how you use these streamers.
 You can temporarily add them to pull away in a tightly contested category, substitute them for injured players, or in some rare cases even promote them into the core group.

-The caveat is that you can only decide on a specific tactic once you have a broad picture how your team will perform relative to your opponent for the week.
+The problem is that you can only decide on a specific tactic once you have a broad picture how your team will perform relative to your opponent for the week.
 That can be a difficult task if this is what you're looking at:

 ![](https://github.com/mattguev/hoop-dreams/blob/main/yfmatchup2.JPG?raw=true)